a-elhaag/AI-Rooms-Backend/README.md

 # AI Rooms Backend

+## Made by Anas, Youstina, Sohaila, and Ruba

 AI-powered multi-room chat and task management system built with FastAPI, MongoDB, and LangChain.

 ## 🚀 Quick Start